 A study back in 2012, confirmed what many parents of autistic children already knew.
 Elopement, also known as wandering, is a terrifyingly common occurrence of children with autism.
 Twice this summer already, we have heard of two little boys with autism wandering off and drowning.
 We have had our own incidents with wandering (and just plain bolting away!) that have caused a ton of stress on everyone!

-As a mom of two children on the spectrum, I wish I would have known more about elopement in autism.
+As a mom of three children on the spectrum, I wish I would have known more about an elopement in autism.
 So, to help provide that information to you, today we are going to go over autism and wandering.
 We will answer what elopement is, why it happens, and steps you can do to safeguard your child with autism from wandering.

 Autism and Wandering

 When many people hear the word elope, they instantly think of a couple sneaking off the Vegas to get married.
 Elopement (especially when referring to autism) is when a person leaves an area without permission or notification which can easily put the person in a potentially dangerous situation.

 This can be when a child either wanders or bolts away from a safe area such as a classroom, parent, or home.
 As you can imagine, the combination of autism and wandering can be a very dangerous mix.

 This is one of those questions that doesn’t have a steady answer.
 According to the study done in 2012 appears online in the journal

 - Escapes demands/anxieties (33%)

 - Escapes sensory discomfort (27%)